raddva/api-fileconv/README.md

-# 🧾 File Converter Backend
+# 🧾 FILECONV API

-This is the backend for a full-stack file converter application built using Flask and Python.
+This is the backend for a full-stack file converter application built using **Flask** and **Python**.
+It provides a fast, reliable, and cross-platform API for converting, compressing, splitting, and merging a wide range of file formats — all optimized for deployment in modern cloud environments.

 ## 📦 Features